-PRELIMINARY PROSPECTUS
+PROSPECTUS

-Subscription Rights to purchase up to 5,200,000 shares of Common Stock at \$ per share and the shares of Common Stock issuable upon the exercise of such Subscription Rights
+Subscription Rights to purchase up to 6,666,667 shares of Common Stock at 85% of the volume weighted average price per share of our common stock on the NASDAQ Capital Market for the five consecutive trading days immediately preceding and including May 31, 2016 and the shares of Common Stock issuable upon the exercise of such Subscription Rights

 Cryoport, Inc., a Nevada corporation ("us," "we," "our," "Cryoport" or the "Company"), is distributing, at no charge, to holders of our common stock and holders of our warrants non-transferable subscription rights to purchase one share of our common stock for each share of common stock owned at, and each share of common stock into which the warrants held by them were exercisable at, 5:00 p.m., New York City time, on May 31, 2016.
-Pursuant to the terms of this rights offering, the rights may only be exercised of subscription proceeds.
+Pursuant to the terms of this rights offering, the rights may only be exercised for a maximum of \$10,000,000 of subscription proceeds or 6,666,667 shares.
 We refer to this as the "rights offering."

-Each subscription right will entitle the holder to purchase one share of our common stock at a subscription price of \$ per share, which we refer to as the basic subscription privilege.
-The subscription price was determined by our board of directors after considering a number of factors, including the recent historical trading prices of our common stock and the closing sales price of our common stock on , 2016, the last trading day prior to determination of the subscription price.
-The closing price of our common stock on , 2016 was \$ .
+Each subscription right will entitle the holder to purchase one share of our common stock at a subscription price of 85% of the volume weighted average price per share of our common stock on the NASDAQ Capital Market for the five consecutive trading days immediately preceding and including May 31, 2016, rounded to the nearest penny, which we refer to as the basic subscription privilege.
 If you fully exercise your basic subscription privilege and other holders do not fully exercise their basic subscription privileges, you may also exercise an over-subscription right to purchase additional shares of common stock that remain unsubscribed at the expiration of the rights offering, subject to the availability and pro rata allocation of shares among holders exercising this over-subscription right.